gleicon/ebook_cto_field_guide/index.md

 	The summary is to take as stand and own what you are communicating or want to do.
 There are meetings and presentations that can be productive and others that go everywhere and leaves the audience frustrated as no decision was made.
 	Writing straight to the point means you know what you want and that's progress.

 I am not a native English speaker so writing was hard for a while.
-[The book On Writing Well](https://www.amazon.com/dp/B0090RVGW0/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) helped me a lot.
-It was written before electronic communication but contains good advice and exercises.
+[On Writing Well](https://www.amazon.com/dp/B0090RVGW0/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) provides actionable advice and helped me a lot.
 Work on it, communicating well is required.

 #### Real final advice I promise
 And finally, you are the outsider, people tend to think the past was better than it really was.
 If there is a team, they will probably project on you the changes at some point.

 Breathe, give some space.
 Be kind to yourself and straight clear when people step over your boundaries.

 Have fun !